jruiperezv/MOOC_Pivot/README.md

 # The MOOC Pivot: Supplementary material

-This repository includes supplementary materials to facilitate reproducing the data analysis presented in the Science paper titled as "The MOOC Pivot: From Teaching the World to Online Professional Degrees" with ID "10.1126/science.aav7958" co-authored by Justin Reich and José A. Ruipérez Valiente.
+This repository includes supplementary materials to facilitate reproducing the data analysis and visualizations presented in the Science paper titled as "The MOOC Pivot: From Teaching the World to Online Professional Degrees" with ID "10.1126/science.aav7958" co-authored by Justin Reich and José A. Ruipérez Valiente.

 ## Data request